 5. Monitor Your Google Q&A

 Customers use the questions and answers section on your Google Maps listings to communicate with you.
 During times of crisis, they turn to Google Q&A more than ever to ask if your business will be open, if hours are affected, or if certain services are available.
 Be sure to proactively monitor and quickly respond to these questions.
-This can be simplified by working with a local marketing partner who allows you to monitor all of your business’ questions in a centralized dashboard.
+However, Google Q&A (along with Google Reviews) has been temporarily suspended due to staff shortages, according to the company.

 It’s important to keep your customers up-to-date with accurate, timely information to ensure they’re aware of any changes in your business operations, whether you’re impacted by a health crisis, like COVID-19, or simply updating your holiday hours.
 This is especially important if your hours of operation or wait times are affected, you have an update to available services, or change your phone number.
 If any of the aforementioned are affected, Google wants you to make your customers aware of these changes.
 By doing so, you build trust with your customers, become the voice of authority, and strengthen your relationship with your customers, all of which encourage loyalty.